swcarpentry/git-novice/01-backup.md

 .	..	.git
 ```

-Git will store information about our project in this special sub-directory;
+Git stores information about the project in this special sub-directory.
-if you ever delete it,
+If we ever delete it,
-you will lose the history of your project.
+we will lose the project's history.

 We can ask Git for the status of our project at any time like this: